Californians left homeless by wildfire brace for heavy rain

-(Reuters) - Heavy rains were due to bring fresh misery to Northern California late on Tuesday, raising the risk of mudslides in an area where people left homeless by the state’s deadliest wildfire remain huddled in parking lot encampments.
+(Reuters) - Heavy rains were due to create new problems for residents of Northern California late on Tuesday, raising the risk of mudslides in an area where people left homeless by the state’s deadliest wildfire remain huddled in parking lot encampments.

-State officials warned people to be alert to the risk of sudden flows of debris down the scorched, denuded slopes of the foothills of the Sierra Nevada mountains.
+State and federal officials warned people to be alert to the risk of sudden flows of debris down the scorched, denuded slopes of the foothills of the Sierra Nevada mountains, where the Camp Fire has killed at least 79 people since breaking out on Nov.
+8.

-“Although wildfire damage can be immeasurable, the danger is not over after the flames are put out,” the California Department of Forestry and Fire Protection (Cal Fire) said in a statement on Tuesday.
+“There are people still living in tents,” Eric Kurth, a meteorologist in the National Weather Service’s Sacramento office, said in a telephone interview.
+“That’s certainly not going to be pleasant with the rain, and we might get some wind gusting up to 40 to 45 miles per hour (64 to 72 kph).”

+The risk of debris slides could be lessened if the forecasted 4 to 6 inches (10 to 15 centimeters) of rainfall was spread out over several days rather than in more intense bursts, he said.
+The rain also would extinguish some of the flames and dislodge some of the toxic smoke, Kurth said.

+“We’re really expecting the air quality to improve.
+That’s the bright side for those people up there,” he said.

-Remains of 79 victims have been recovered since the Camp Fire erupted on Nov.
-8 and largely obliterated the town of Paradise, a community of nearly 27,000 people about 175 miles (280 km) north of San Francisco.
-The Butte County Sheriff’s Office has tentatively identified 64 of the victims.
+The fire largely obliterated the town of Paradise, a community of nearly 27,000 people about 175 miles (280 km) north of San Francisco.
+The Butte County Sheriff’s Office has tentatively identified 64 of the 79 victims.

-The missing persons list kept by the sheriff’s office still had 699 names on it as of Monday night.
+Meanwhile, the missing-persons list compiled by the sheriff’s office was revised downward to 699 names on Tuesday from nearly 900 on Monday.

-That number has fluctuated dramatically in the past week as additional people were reported missing or as some initially listed as unaccounted for either turn up alive or are identified among the dead.
+The number of unaccounted people has fluctuated dramatically in the past week as more were reported missing or as some initially listed as unaccounted for either turn up alive or are confirmed dead.

-Sheriff Kory Honea has said some people have been added to the list more than once at times under different spellings of their names.

 As of early Tuesday, the fire had torched more than 151,000 acres (61,100 hectares) of parched scrub and trees and incinerated about 12,000 homes, Cal Fire said.